 AUBURN, Ala.
-It's Friday.
-With a little more time until Auburn and Ole Miss square off at Jordan-Hare Stadium on Saturday, let's take a look back at the best Tigers'-related content to be had earlier in the week.
+Auburn welcomes Florida Atlantic to Jordan-Hare Stadium on Saturday night.
+With another 30-plus hours until kickoff, let's take a look back at the best Tigers'-related content to be had earlier in the week.

 This cites the best quotes, stories and videos from Sunday-Thursday.
 With that in mind, this is supposed to be a short and breezy read, hitting on (what I consider) the highlights.